cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

    * Navigate to the target namespace within the OpenShift console and verify that the smcp and smmr are deployed and review that the related workload is up. see [ossm installation guide](https://docs.openshift.com/container-platform/4.11/service_mesh/v2x/ossm-create-smcp.html) for more information on how to further customize the smcp if needed.

-6. Deploy OSSM sample app for testing (in case it was not deployed with the smcp above)
+6. Deploy OSSM sample app for testing
   * Update your smcp values.yml file by setting the testnamespace.deploy to true

   * Change context into the project within with the smcp was deployed above using the oc command